-Student Counselling and Wellbeing offer free professional and confidential counselling and wellbeing and mental health support through groups, workshops, single-session consultations, short-term counselling and web-based services and resources such as Togetherall.
+Student Counselling and Wellbeing offer free professional and confidential counselling and wellbeing and mental health support through groups, workshops, single-session consultations, short-term counselling and web-based services and resources such as online mental health service Togetherall.

-Leeds University Union student societies can also be an important source of support and friendship.
+If you’d like to talk about how current world events are affecting you, Leeds University Union student clubs and societies can also be an important source of support and friendship.

-Leeds Nightline is a wellbeing support service for students at universities in Leeds.
-They are a student society based at Leeds University Union and aim to ensure all students attending universities in Leeds have access to the service, between 8:00pm and 2:00am GMT.
-You can get in contact by instant message or email.
+Leeds Nightline offers wellbeing support service for students at universities in Leeds.
+They are a student society based at Leeds University Union and aim to ensure all students attending universities in Leeds have access to the service.
+You can get in contact by instant message, email or phone.

 If you experience or witness an incident of concern, you can tell the University through a disclosure form on the Report+Support website.
 You can share what has happened anonymously or provide your contact details so that a member of the Harassment and Misconduct Team can offer you support and guidance.

 If you don't feel ready to tell us what has happened but would like to access support, you can explore the articles on the Report+Support website or you can email us at firstname.lastname@example.org.